proccaserra/isa-cookbook/_build/html/_sources/content/notebooks.md

 +++

-## A set of Jupyter Notebooks to get familiar with the ISA-API
+## Jupyter Notebooks to familiarize with the ISA-API

 ### The fundamentals: reading and validating ISA documents.